 “I look forward to seeing you next June to enjoy this major event and discover the coast of the Bay of Morlaix which abounds with remarkable natural and heritage sites.”

 Loïg Chesnais-Girard, President of the Regional Council of Brittany:

-“A loyal partner of OC Sport Pen Duick, Brittany will once again welcome the Solitaire Urgo Le Figaro on its coastline and it is in the port of Bloscon in Roscoff that the competitors will drop anchor on their return from Ireland.
+“A loyal partner of OC Sport Pen Duick, Brittany will once again welcome the Solitaire Urgo Le Figaro on its coastline and it is in the port of Bloscon in the Bay of Morlaix that the competitors will drop anchor on their return from Ireland.
 The owner of this new marina next to the ferry terminal, the Region will be keen to make every effort to ensure that the Breton stopover goes as smoothly as possible for skippers and visitors alike.

 “To all the competitors, I wish them the most beautiful race but it is with a particular attention that I will follow, step by step, the course of Tom Laperche and Loïs Berrehar, the skippers of the Filière d’excellence of offshore racing Brittany-CMB.”

 A charming fishing port on the Normandy coast of northern France, Dieppe will welcome the Solitaire fleet after 2,130 nautical miles of racing around some of Europe’s roughest waters.